 • TD Garden: Home of the Bruins and Celtics.
 Located at 100 Legends Way in the North End section of the city.

 Boston sports travelers are usually arriving by air through Logan Airport (BOS).
 Located on a peninsula, the airport is not far from the hub of the city, though the famous Boston Harbor separates the two.
-Access by car is through the Ted Williams Tunnel (which might bring a knowing nod from sports fans), and the airport is well-served by the city’s subway system, known locally as the T (more on that later).
+Access by car is through the Ted Williams Tunnel, and the airport is well-served by the city’s subway system, known locally as the T.

-Boston is also a very active stop for Amtrak, especially for travelers coming from points south on the Eastern Seaboard.
+Boston is a very active stop for Amtrak, especially for travelers coming from points south on the Eastern Seaboard.
 If you’re coming from New York, Philadelphia or Washington, the train is certainly a viable option.
-The primary train station in Boston is South Station, but if you’re coming from points north, you’ll likely wind up at North Station, just underneath TD Garden.

 Drivers’ main routes into Boston are Interstates 95 (from the south and north, it runs west of the city center), 90 (coming from the west as the Massachusetts Turnpike) and 93 (which branches off from 95 and runs into the city center).